ESTABLISHMENTS WITH A RISK OF MAJOR ACCIDENT (PROVINCIAL AND REGIONAL DISTRIBUTION)

 Comments

-Table 1, with reference to the information updated to 31 December 2024, summarises the distribution across the national territory of the establishments subject to Legislative Decree 105/2015, belonging to the different categories (upper threshold and lower threshold) and therefore to the obligations set out in Articles 13 and 15, divided by province and region.
-With regard to the distribution across the national territory of the notified establishments, approximately a quarter is concentrated in Lombardy.
-Regions with a high presence of industries at risk are also: Veneto, Emilia-Romagna and Piedmont (all in the North and with 8-10% each).
-Particular concentrations of industries can be noted in areas coinciding mostly with the petrochemical (formerly Enichem) and refining hubs such as Trecate (in the Novara area), Porto Marghera, Ferrara and Ravenna in the North, Gela (CL), Augusta-Priolo-Melilli-(Siracusa) and Sarroch (CA).
-Significant concentrations of industries are also found in industrial areas in the provinces of Milan, Bergamo, Brescia, Naples, Venice, Pavia, Alessandria, Vicenza.
-In recent times, due to the global economic-industrial crisis and that of the petrochemical industry in particular, some of the aforementioned areas have been partially abandoned or are undergoing industrial transformation (where petroleum chemistry is being replaced by green chemistry).
-In almost all Italian provinces there is at least one establishment at risk of a major accident, and those with a high number of establishments are: - in the North: Milan (59 establishments), Bergamo (38), Brescia (37), Ravenna (34), Venice (21), Pavia (20), Vicenza (20), Alessandria (20), Turin (19), Novara (19), Udine (19), Lodi (18), Monza and Brianza (17), Varese (17), Bologna (16), Genoa (16), Verona (14), Cremona (13), Padua (12), Ferrara (11), Mantua (10).
-In the Centre: Rome (18), Frosinone (15), Livorno (12), Latina (11), Florence (10).
-In the South and Islands: Naples (34), Salerno (17), Syracuse (14), Cagliari (12), Catania (10), Caserta (10).
+Table 1, with reference to information updated as of June 30, 2025, summarizes the distribution across the country of establishments subject to Legislative Decree 105/2015, belonging to the various categories (upper and lower threshold) and therefore to the obligations set forth in Articles 13 and 15, divided by province and region.
+Regarding the distribution across the country of notified establishments, approximately a quarter are concentrated in Lombardy.
+Regions with a high presence of at-risk industries also include Veneto, Emilia-Romagna, and Piedmont (all in the North and with 8-9% each).
+Particular concentrations of industries can be noted in areas mostly coinciding with petrochemical (formerly Enichem) and refining hubs such as Trecate (in the Novara area), Porto Marghera, Ferrara and Ravenna in the North, Gela (CL), Augusta-Priolo-Melilli-(Syracuse), and Sarroch (CA).
+Significant concentrations of industries are also found in industrial areas in the provinces of Milan, Bergamo, Brescia, Naples, Venice, Pavia, Alessandria, and Vicenza.
+Recently, due to the global economic and industrial crisis, and the petrochemical industry in particular, some of these areas have been partially abandoned or are undergoing industrial transformation (where petroleum chemistry is being replaced by green chemistry).
+In almost all Italian provinces there is at least one establishment at risk of a major accident, and those with a high number of establishments are: - in the North: Milan (59 establishments), Bergamo (38), Brescia (37), Ravenna (35), Venice (21), Pavia (20), Vicenza (20), Alessandria (20), Turin (19), Novara (19), Udine (19), Lodi (18), Monza and Brianza (17), Varese (17), Bologna (16), Genoa (16), Verona (15), Cremona (13), Padua (12), Ferrara (11), Mantua (10).
+In the Centre: Rome (18), Frosinone (15), Livorno (13), Latina (10), Florence (10).
+In the South and Islands: Naples (34), Salerno (17), Syracuse (14), Cagliari (12), Catania (11), Caserta (10).

 Data